 Unless the player has been riding the bench, presoaking is essential in getting a uniform clean.
 After the game or after each practice, rinse off the uniform in a utility sink with cold water to remove as much loose dirt and mud as possible.
 If you don’t have a utility sink, hang the uniform over a clothesline and spray it down with a hose.

-Next, fill a large sink, bucket or large plastic storage tub with warm – not hot – water.
-Add two or three tablespoons of a heavy duty laundry detergent (Tide or Persil are leading brands with plenty of stain-busting enzymes) and one cup of baking soda.
+Next, fill a large sink, bucket or large plastic storage tub with warm–not hot–water.
+Add two or three tablespoons of heavy-duty laundry detergent (Tide or Persil are leading brands with plenty of stain-busting enzymes) and one cup of baking soda.
 Allow the uniform to soak for at least one hour.
 It is even better if it can soak overnight.
 The detergent starts working on stains and the baking soda will help reduce the odors.
 This process is safe for both colored and white fabrics.
 It is best to have separate soaking tubs for colors and whites.

 It is important to know if the water in your area is hard or soft.
 Hard water contains an excess of minerals that make detergents much less effective in removing soil.
 If you have hard water, your uniform will be more difficult to clean and keep bright.
 You will need to add some water softener to the presoak solution.
 This is not fabric softener; it is an additive that helps your detergent work better.